citygml4j/ade-xjc/README.md

 Building
 --------
 ade-xjc requires Java 8 or higher.
 The project uses [Gradle](https://gradle.org/) as build system.
 To build the program from source, run the following command from the root of the repository.

     > gradlew installDist

 This will create a folder `build/install/ade-xjc` with the following subfolders:
-* `bin` -- start scripts for running ade-xjc
 * `jaxb-plugins` -- optional JAXB plugins that can be used in the schema compilation
 * `lib` -- the ade-xjc JAR file and its mandatory dependencies
 * `license` -- license information